 When boiled down to an actual individual, the question becomes even more complicated.
 One thing is sure – working long hours for a defined period might boost a worker’s productivity as he strives to meet specific project deadlines.
 On the long run, however, his level of productivity is more likely to decrease as over time he’ll lose mental and physical strength.

 In fact, months of prolonged working hours leave us exposed to stress, which combined with unhealthy diet, lack of exercise and disrupted sleep habits might have disastrous effect on our bodies.
 A study published by the American Journal of Epidemiology pointed out the role of long working hours in developing a heart disease, specifically citing its link with a prolonged exposure to psychological stress.

 Psychology itself casts a slightly different light on the matter – it exposes the reason behind the idea of long working hours as beneficial to our careers.
 Laura Vanderkam aptly summed it up in her article in The Wall Street Journal: “We also live in a competitive society, and so by lamenting our overwork and sleep deprivation – even if that requires workweek inflation and claiming our worst nights are typical – we show that we are dedicated to our jobs and our families.
 Being “busy” and “starved for time” is a way to show we matter.
 Put another way, it makes us feel important.”

 Associating long working hours with high level of productivity is deeply rooted in our culture.
 A possible way out of this vicious circle is to reformulate this problematic relation and find some alternative methods to enhance our output, such as proper nutrition and techniques of deep relaxation like yoga or meditation.

-The author of the article, Monica Wells, is a an accomplished businesswoman herself.
+The author of the article, Monica Wells, is an accomplished businesswoman herself.
 She masterminded a couple of business-related projects.
-The latest one – www.bizdb.co.uk – is an online platform which makes it fast and simple to access complete data about businesses in United Kingdom.
+The latest one – www.bizdb.co.uk – is an online platform, which makes it fast and simple to access complete data about businesses in United Kingdom.